If you want to learn how to make homemade marshmallows, this is a great recipe for you!

 - Leave the marshmallow to set at room temperature for at least 8 hours or overnight.

-- Carefully peel off the parchment lining and dust the uncut marshmallow block with the icing sugar – cornflour mix (can use the one mixed for tossing).
+- Carefully lift the marshmallow block out of the tin.
+Peel off the parchment lining and dust the uncut marshmallow block with the remaining powdered sugar – cornstarch mix.
 Grease your knife and cut the marshmallow block into smaller pieces as you wish.

 - This homemade recipe makes a 6 inches square marshmallow block with a height of about 1.3 inches.